knative/test-infra/tools/config-generator/README.md

 # config-generator

-config-generator is a tool that takes a meta config file (e.g. ../../config/prow/config_knative.yaml) as input, and generates configuration files for Prow and testgrid.
+config-generator is a tool that takes a meta config file (e.g. ../../config/prow/config_knative.yaml) and [templates](./templates) as input, and generates configuration files for Prow and testgrid.

 ## Notice